 Generally, vandalism that amounts to less than $400 in damage is considered a misdemeanor or even a less serious infraction.

-Vandalism exceeding $400 in damage may be penalized as a felony.
-You can learn more about vandalism laws and these distinctions with a lawyer.
+Vandalism causing more than $400 in damage may be penalized as a felony.
+A lawyer can help you learn more about vandalism laws and these distinctions.

 Penalties for a Vandalism Infraction